Fashion lost its spark – How can we make Fashion exciting again?

 Did fashion get meh?

-Let’s look at some recent examples: For Couture 2022 Dior stuck to its traditions, reviving new look-esque designs on the runway.
-Chanel did tweet sets (shocking) and Balenciaga presented Kim Kardashian in all black skin tight attire (something we definity have never seen before on Instagram).
-But not only current fashion happenings got predictable.
+Let’s examine some recent examples: For Couture 2022, Dior adhered to its traditions by presenting new look-inspired designs on the runway.
+Chanel showcased tweet sets (quite shocking), and Balenciaga featured Kim Kardashian in a striking all-black, skin-tight outfit (something we definitely haven’t seen before on Instagram).

-There is a deep nostalgia for the wonders of fashion going on right now.
-We’re constantly referencing iconic archival moments from 80s-era Mugler and the 90’s birth of grunge (in all of its Marc Jacobs glory).
-But why aren’t we inspired by what’s directly in front of us?
-Has there been a single moment captured on Instagram or YouTube, in the last few years, that will alter the entire future of fashion?
+However, it’s not just the current fashion happenings that have become predictable.
+There is a strong sense of nostalgia for the wonders of fashion happening right now.
+We constantly reference iconic moments from the 80s-era Mugler and the birth of grunge in the 90s (in all its Marc Jacobs glory).
+But why aren’t we inspired by what’s right in front of us?
+Has there been a single moment captured on Instagram or YouTube in the past few years that will significantly shape the future of fashion?

-Certainly fashion has a cycle, but in the past we talked about decades.
-Under the pressure of pursuing business profit and to satisfy the impatient consumers who always crave for the newness, obviously the creation process of fashion has become more a commercial activity than a hybrid of passion, inspiration and originality.
-Is it bad?
-Maybe from the view of a fashion lover who highly expects fashion défilés in every season.
-Our culture has lost its respect and reverence for fashion, style, and design.
-The most exciting thing to happen to fashion is the resurgence of minimalism and understated dressing.
-The use of architectural design also holds weight, as does the positive use of technology in creating new materials in the field of 3D printing, with Adidas recycling fabrics and Iris Van Herpen’s alien couture.
+Fashion certainly operates in cycles, but in the past, we used to talk about decades.
+Under the pressure of pursuing business profits and catering to impatient consumers who constantly crave novelty, the creation process of fashion has become more commercial than a fusion of passion, inspiration, and originality.
+Is this a bad thing?
+Perhaps from the perspective of a fashion enthusiast who eagerly anticipates fashion shows each season.
+Our culture has lost its reverence and respect for fashion, style, and design.
+The most exciting development in fashion has been the resurgence of minimalism and understated dressing.
+The use of architectural design holds significance, as does the positive utilization of technology in creating new materials through 3D printing, such as Adidas recycling fabrics and Iris Van Herpen’s alien couture.

 A hope for something new

-But wait: Before someone hangs up fashion for themselves from hopelessness – there are also some who do it right and do not completely rob us of hope for an exciting future.
-For example, talking about CPHFW.
-At Copenhagen SS23, we saw more brands than ever try to be more diverse in their model casting – and their efforts didn’t go amiss.
+But hold on, before anyone gives up on fashion out of despair, there are those who are doing it right and not entirely depriving us of hope for an exhilarating future.
+Take, for example, CPHFW.
+At Copenhagen SS23, more brands than ever attempted to be more diverse in their model casting, and their efforts didn’t go unnoticed.

-The internet has been applauding CPHFW since early last week, with the hashtag #cphfw soaring up to 63.4 million views on TikTok alone.
-Compilation videos of the various runways, BTS moments and collection reviews have catapulted this season’s presentation into the spotlight, with many taking to the comments to praise the brands’ ‘walk the walk’ attitude to inclusivity.
-GANNI’s SS23 presentation, titled ‘JOYRIDE’, was a love letter to Copenhagen’s most popular mode of transport: the bicycle.
-The brand’s Creative Director, Ditte Reffstrup, explained that her best creative space could be found during her daily commute into work, as she whizzed through the city on her bike: ‘There’s a feeling about being in the city in summertime that I can’t quite explain, the energy is pulsing, it really gets your beat going,’ said Creative Director, Ditte Reffstrup.
-Welcoming models down the runway on bicycles (and foot), the presentation spanned 30 looks that played with curved lines, prints, oversized silhouettes, bold colors and lots of denim.
-Storming the runway with a massive party, Copenhagen-based brand Rotate looked to mother-daughter duo Lisa Bonet and Zoë Kravitz for its SS23 presentation – and as such is another collection rife with style staples from the 90s and 00s.
+The internet has been applauding CPHFW since early last week, with the hashtag #cphfw amassing a staggering 63.4 million views on TikTok alone.
+Compilation videos showcasing the various runways, behind-the-scenes moments, and collection reviews have thrust this season’s presentation into the spotlight, with many commenters praising the brands’ commitment to inclusivity.
+GANNI’s SS23 presentation, titled ‘JOYRIDE,’ was a heartfelt tribute to Copenhagen’s most popular mode of transport: the bicycle.
+Ditte Reffstrup, the brand’s Creative Director, explained that her daily commute on her bike through the city provided her with the best creative inspiration: ‘There’s an indescribable feeling about being in the city during summertime; the energy is vibrant, and it truly gets your heart racing,’ shared Creative Director Ditte Reffstrup.
+Models were welcomed on the runway riding bicycles or walking, showcasing 30 looks that played with curved lines, prints, oversized silhouettes, bold colors, and plenty of denim.
+Making a grand entrance with an extravagant party, Copenhagen-based brand Rotate drew inspiration from the mother-daughter duo Lisa Bonet and Zoë Kravitz for their SS23 presentation, resulting in a collection rich in style reminiscent of the 90s and 00s.